Step 1: Read model from MPS file

 Quick Start

-using HPRLP
+using JuMP, HPRLP

-model = build_from_mps("path/to/problem.mps")
+model = read_from_file("path/to/problem.mps")

-# Step 2: Configure solver parameters
+# Step 3: Configure solver parameters

-# Step 3: Optimize
+# Step 4: Optimize

-result = optimize(model, params)
+result = unsafe_backend(model).results

 Working with MPS Files